YingyGong/DSPIN-abstract/README.md

 * Clustering information for each cell in adata.obs['leiden']
 * If some samples are control conditions, the relative response vectors will be computed for each batch with respect to the average of control conditions.
 The control conditions can be indicated in adata.obs['if_control'] with 1 for control and 0 for non-control.

-The D-SPIN is initiallized by dspin.DSPIN(adata) with the following major arguments:
+The D-SPIN is initiallized by model = dspin.DSPIN(adata) with the following major arguments:

 * adata: AnnData object with the above information
 * save_path: path to save the results